Physics-informed neural networks for modeling rate- and temperature-dependent plasticity: Construction of the Physics-informed Loss Function

-\item The relative coefficients $\lambda_i$ $(i = 1..6)$ for all the losses comprising $\mathcal{L}_{phy}$ play an important role in mitigating the gradient pathology issue during the training \cite{wang2020understanding}.
+In the above, $A$ denotes the residual value.
+The loss criterion is equivalent to the Mean Squared Error (MSE) criterion when the discrepancy between the residual values are small. \\ \textbf{(II)} The relative coefficients $\lambda_i$ $(i = 1..6)$ for all the losses comprising $\mathcal{L}_{phy}$ play an important role in mitigating the gradient pathology issue during the training \cite{wang2020understanding}.
 There are competing effects between these different loss components which can lead to convergence issues during the minimization of the composite loss $\mathcal{L}$ (see \cite[Sec.~4.1]{sun2020surrogate}).
 While the recent advances in mitigating gradient pathologies \cite{wang2020understanding, bischof2021multi} might improve predictive accuracy, they introduce additional computational and memory overhead because of the calculation of an adaptive factor for each loss component.
 In this work, we devise a simple strategy, with no added computational complexity, to evaluate the coefficients which remain constant during the course of training.
-The strategy is outlined as follows: \begin{itemize}
+The strategy is outlined as follows: \begin{itemize} \item The Dirichlet boundary condition and initial condition losses ($\mathcal{L}_{ic}$ and $\mathcal{L}_{Dbc}$) are calculated in a normalized manner (scaled between $[-1,1]$).
+So, we take $\lambda_2 = \lambda_6 = 1$. \item The other loss components are nondimensionalized using appropriate scales as shown in Table \ref{tab:nondim}. $\mu_c$ is a constant chosen to scale quantities with units of stress.
+Based on the observation that stress is often nondimensionalized by Shear Modulus $\mu$ in conventional numerical methods, we choose $\mu_c = 0.01 \mu$ to achieve tight tolerance on the equilibrium equation and traction boundary conditions. \item Since material strength $S$ and $\mu$ differ by orders of magnitude, $S$ is nondimensionalized by $S_0$. \item We nondimensionalize time by using strain rate $\hat\Gamma$, since $\hat\Gamma$ sets the time scale for the problem. \item The length is nondimensionalized by the characteristic length of the domain, chosen to be $H$ in this work. \end{itemize}